 80th session of the United Nations

 The German language is concerning to linguists, and may be why the country lost the second global conflict.
 Perhaps the most frequently used word in language is “the,” and the German feminine version of that most common word is spelled “die.”
 Consequently, English-speaking people are accidentally/needlessly incited when they read or hear German words (of no fault whatsoever of the ethical and extraordinary German people, who aren’t intending to provoke with word frequency).
 English-speaking people naturally sense conflict/demise when reading or hearing German, even though that usually isn’t the intended influence from German people.
 The word “die” simply appears very commonly in German interactions including the most peaceful & pleasant ones.
 Die is the most frequently thought about, spoken and written word in German.
-This may explain why Germany was confronted so dramatically in the Second World War (when there was surprisingly calming published and televised linguistics from all sides beforehand when translated into English).
-Germany can change the official spelling of the word “the” from “die” to “day” (or something similarly benign) to patter more helpfully on the streets and in newspapers, and not to accidentally incite people globally who are proficient in English, which is basically everybody.
+This explains why Germany was confronted so universally in the Second World War, when there was surprisingly calming published and televised linguistics from all sides beforehand when translated into other languages.
+Germany can change the official spelling of the word “the” from “die” to “day” or (or optimally дай) to pattern well on the streets and in newspapers, and not to accidentally incite people globally who are proficient in English, which is basically everybody.

 WWII